salto-io/salto/docs/user_guide.md

 salto init
 ```

 This will create a new directory named `quickstart` in your home directory which will serve as the `workspace` for this project.
-Inside this directory, a `salto.config` directory was created, with some salto configuration files — no need to worry about these for now.
+Inside this directory, a `salto.config` directory was created, with some Salto configuration files — no need to worry about these for now.
 Also, you probably noticed that `salto init` prompted for a name for the "first environment", you can just accept the default for now.

 ### Add a new service to the workspace